precice/micro-manager/docs/configuration.md

 With `backend`, the communication between the Micro Manager rank and its workers can be set to use either a socket-based or MPI-based approach.
 For a SLURM system, by setting `is_slurm` to true, the worker process is attempted to be started with `srun` instead of `mpiexec`.
 In this case, `backend` must be set to `"socket"`.
 `num_workers` controls the amount of workers per Micro Manager rank.
-When `num_workers` is less or equal than `1`, then local execution is assumed, thus no worker processes are created.
+When `num_workers` is `1`, then local execution is assumed, thus no worker processes are created.
+Only values greater `0` are accepted.
 `mpi_impl` should be set to the underlying MPI implementation, as this is required for pinning.

 | Parameter       | Description                                            | Default    |